TheIoTLearningInitiative/AmazonWebServicesIoT/lesson_5_testing_comm.md

 Note: If you are having issues please verify that you are using the information that is inside of the blue square in your code.
 The Name, rest API endpoint, MQQT topic needs to be the same.

-Another important information are teh certificates, that you need to use to establish the communication with the AWS infrastructure
+Another important information are the certificates, that you need to use to establish the communication with the AWS infrastructure.
+You can check which certificates the Iot device is using just clicking on the Show All link that is in-front of the Linked certificates option.